 - a.
 Have a history of at least one of the following: - (i).
 Previous psychiatric hospitalization(s); - (ii).
 Previous incarceration; - (iii).
 Lost previous residential/day placements; or - (iv).
 Behaviors that have significantly jeopardized placement; and - b.
-Meet at least one of the following: - (i) the individual shall be experiencing a marked reduction in psychiatric, adaptive, or behavioral functioning; - (ii) the individual shall be experiencing an increase in extreme emotional distress; - (iii) the individual shall need continuous intervention to maintain stability; or - (iv) the individual shall be causing harm to himself or others; and - b.
-Be at least one of the following: - (i) at risk of psychiatric hospitalization; - (ii) at risk of emergency ICF/IID placement; - (iii) immediate threat of loss of a community service due to a severe situational reaction; or - (iv) causing harm to self or others.
+Meet at least one of the following: - (i) the individual shall be experiencing a marked reduction in psychiatric, adaptive, or behavioral functioning; - (ii) the individual shall be experiencing an increase in extreme emotional distress; - (iii) the individual shall need continuous intervention to maintain stability; or

-The allowable activities include but are not limited to:
+(iv) the individual shall be causing harm to himself or others; and

+- b.
+Be at risk of at least one of the following:

+- (i) psychiatric hospitalization;

+- (ii) emergency ICF/IID placement;

+- (iii) immediate threat of loss of a community service due to a severe situational reaction; or

+- (iv) causing harm to self or others.

 - 1. Psychiatric, neuropsychiatry, and psychological assessment, and other assessments and stabilization techniques; - 2.
-Medication management and monitoring; - 3.
-Behavior assessment and positive behavior support; - 4.
-Intensive care coordination with other agencies and providers to assist the planning and delivery of services and supports to maintain community placement of the individual; - 5.
-Training of family members and other caregivers and service providers in positive behavioral supports to maintain the individual in the community; - 6.
-Assisting with skill building as related to the behavior creating the crisis in areas such as self-care/ADLs, independent living skills, self-esteem building activities, appropriate self-expression, coping skills, and medication compliance. - 7.
-Supervision to ensure the individual's safety and the safety of others in the environment.
+Medication management and monitoring;

+3. Behavior assessment and positive behavior support;

+4. Intensive care coordination with other agencies and providers to assist the planning and delivery of services and supports to maintain community placement of the individual;

+5. Training of family members and other caregivers and service providers in positive behavioral supports to maintain the individual in the community;

+6. Assisting with skill building as related to the behavior creating the crisis in areas such as self-care/ADLs, independent living skills, self-esteem building activities, appropriate self-expression, coping skills, and medication compliance.

+Community-based crisis supports differ from Crisis Support Services both in the individuals to whom they are provided and who provides them.
+Crisis Support Services are for individuals with episodic or situational based crises (death of a loved one, significant life change, etc) whereas Community-Based Crisis Supports is intended for people with more significant behavioral support needs who oftentimes have a dual diagnosis of mental health and DD.
+Additionally, crisis support services require QDDP credentialing of staff whereas community based crisis supports requires a more skilled person to assess and determine need for service (licensed or license- eligible staff) and must have both mental health and DD experience.

-Community -based crisis supports is only provided to individuals age 21 and over.
-All medically necessary community-based crisis supports for children under age 21 are covered in the state plan pursuant to the EPSDT benefit."
+Community Based Crisis Supports is only provided to individuals age 21 and over.
+All medically necessary community based crisis supports for children under age 21 are covered in the state plan pursuant to the EPSDT benefit